 In order to ensure a degree of continuity, one third of the Court is elected every three years.
 Judges are eligible for re-election.
 Should a judge die or resign during his or her term of office, a special election is held as soon as possible to choose a judge to fill the unexpired part of the term.

-Elections are held in New York (United States of America) on the occasion of the annual autumn session of the General Assembly.
-The judges elected at a triennial election enter upon their term of office on 6 February of the following year, after which the Court proceeds to elect by secret ballot a President and a Vice-President to hold office for three years.
+Elections are held in New York (United States of America) during the annual autumn session of the General Assembly.
+The judges elected at a triennial election commence their term of office on 6 February of the following year, after which the Court holds a secret ballot to elect a President and a Vice-President to hold office for three years.

 All States parties to the Statute of the Court have the right to propose candidates.
-These proposals are made not by the government of the State concerned, but by a group consisting of the members of the Permanent Court of Arbitration (see History) designated by that State, i.e. by the four jurists who can be called upon to serve as members of an arbitral tribunal under the Hague Conventions of 1899 and 1907.
-In the case of countries not represented on the Permanent Court of Arbitration, nominations are made by a group constituted in the same way.
-Each group can propose up to four candidates, not more than two of whom may be of its own nationality, whilst the others may be from any country whatsoever, whether a party to the Statute or not and whether or not it has declared that it accepts the compulsory jurisdiction of the ICJ.
-The names of candidates must be communicated to the Secretary-General of the United Nations within a time-limit laid down by him/her.
+Such proposals are made not by the government of the State concerned, but by a group consisting of the members of the Permanent Court of Arbitration (see History) designated by that State, i.e. by the four jurists who can be called upon to serve as members of an arbitral tribunal under the Hague Conventions of 1899 and 1907.
+In the case of countries not participating in the Permanent Court of Arbitration, nominations are made by a group constituted in the same way.
+Each group can propose up to four candidates, no more than two of whom may be of its own nationality, while the others may be from any country whatsoever, regardless of whether it is a party to the Statute or has declared that it accepts the compulsory jurisdiction of the ICJ.
+The names of candidates must be communicated to the Secretary-General of the United Nations within a time-limit of his/her choosing.